PlamenPetroww/Angular-Exam-Project/original/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
 4. Run `ng serve` to start the development server.
-5. Open your browser and navigate to `http://localhost:4200`.
+5. Open your browser and navigate to `http://localhost:4200` or you can visit https://angular-project-demo-9d85a.web.app/home (Non Responsive).

-Have fun...
+Have fun... :)